Ur-Zababa

 Ur-Zababa is listed on the Sumerian King List as the second king of the 4th Dynasty of Kish.
 This text also records that Ur-Zababa had appointed Sargon of Akkad as his cup-bearer.
 Sargon was later the ruler of Akkad.

+The ^{d}Ur-^{d}Za-ba-ba (urzababītum) is also the name of an ancient Near Eastern musical instrument (possibly similar to the balag) used in religious ceremonies.
+It has been suggested that it was named after Ur-Zababa.

+In the Ur III Empire period there was a town (and territory) named Ur-Zababa.

 Family

 According to the King List, Ur-Zababa was a son of King Puzur-Suen.
 His mother is unknown.

 Sargon legend

 The Sargon legend is a Sumerian text purporting to be Sargon's biography.
 In the text, Ur-Zababa is mentioned, who awakens after a dream.
 For unknown reasons, Ur-Zababa appoints Sargon as a cupbearer.
 Soon after this, Ur-Zababa invites Sargon to his chambers to discuss a dream of Sargon's, involving the favor of the goddess Inanna.
 Ur-Zababa was deeply frightened.
 In an attempt to kill him, Ur-Zababa sends an unwitting Sargon to deliver his bronze mirror to the E-sikil, where the chief smith, Belic-tikal, will receive it.
 Ur-Zababa instructed the smith to throw Sargon and the mirror into the statue molds upon arrival.
 However, on his way to the E-sikil the goddess Inanna instructs Sargon to not enter into the E-sikil, but only meet Belic-tikal at the gate of the E-sikil.
 This ruins Belic-tikal's chance to kill Sargon, and five to ten days later Sargon reappears in the courts of Ur-Zababa.

 When Sargon returns to Ur-Zababa, the king becomes frightened again, and decides to send Sargon to Lugal-zage-si of Uruk, with a message on a clay tablet asking him to slay Sargon.